T21yx64/APDOS/README.md

 # APDOS
 APDOS is a Denail Of Service Program developed by Sav-SEC / SAVAGEO.
-Need Help? @savsec.RussianOtter (insta)
+Need Help? @savsec.russianotter (insta)

 #MOST POWERFUL DDoS ON iOS 10